iann0036/aws-leastprivilege/README.md

 #### --region <name>

 Overrides the region to specify in policy outputs and when retrieving deployed templates.
 By default, the region will be retrieved using the [default precedence](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html#configuring-credentials) for Boto3.

+#### --profile <name>

+When specified, the specified named profile credentials will be used for all data gathering AWS actions.
+The `AWS_PROFILE` environmental variable would also be respected if this property is not set.